No. 6 Maryland rallies its way into overtime but then falters for a loss at No. 8 Indiana

-All of the momentum that fueled the rally had been exhausted when the fourth quarter ended, and the Terps didn’t have enough in overtime of a 70-63 loss, their first in Big Ten play.
+“The better team won today,” Maryland Coach Brenda Frese said.
+“I thought the team that was more experienced with veteran leadership showed through.
+I thought they did a tremendous job competing for all 45 minutes. . . .
+The momentum it took to get back in the fourth quarter to then take it to overtime, I thought we looked really tired in overtime because it took so much out of us.”

 Maryland used a 10-1 run in the final 2:53 of regulation to tie the score at 61, then managed just two points in overtime.
 The Terps never looked comfortable against the Big Ten’s No. 2 defense.
-The Hoosiers (11-2, 3-0) gave up no space, and Maryland (10-4, 2-1) could not relax for even a moment.
+Indiana (11-2, 3-0) gave up no space, and Maryland (10-4, 2-1) could not relax for even a moment.
 Indiana held Maryland to 24.2 percent shooting after halftime, including 0 for 7 in overtime.

 Angel Reese scored a game-high 22 points and added 12 rebounds for Maryland.
-Diamond Miller finished with 17 points in 31 minutes off the bench.
+Miller finished with 17 points in 31 minutes off the bench.
 Ali Patberg led the Hoosiers with 18 points.

+“It was just about who wanted it more,” Reese said.
+“We just didn’t play together at the end.
+We just turned the ball over and, I mean, we’ve just got to get back to Maryland basketball. ...
+It’s only January, and we’ll see them again.”

-The Terps went into halftime trailing 33-29 despite shooting 52.0 percent.
+The Terps went to halftime trailing 33-29 despite shooting 52 percent.
 The problem?
 Turnovers.

-Maryland jumped to a 17-10 first-quarter lead, but the defense relaxed and gave up a pair of baskets at the end of the quarter to make it 17-14 after 10 minutes.
+Maryland jumped to a seven-point first-quarter lead, but the Terps relaxed and gave up a pair of baskets at the end of the quarter to make it 17-14 after 10 minutes.

 Indiana’s defense got it together in the second quarter, holding the Terps to 12 points as they remained sloppy with the basketball.
 Maryland had several transition opportunities it didn’t convert because of turnovers or simply missing layups.
-Eleven first-half turnovers erased the positives from a strong shooting percentage, and Maryland finished with 19 giveaways.
+Eleven first-half turnovers erased the positives from the strong shooting, and Maryland finished with 19 giveaways.

+The Hoosiers entered the matchup allowing 56.3 points per game, with opponents shooting just 37.1 percent.

+“Give them credit: Their defense is really good,” Miller said.
+“They were pressuring us 94 feet the whole time.
+But I think it was mainly us.
+There was a lot of unforced turnovers that we had, and we just need to execute way better and try to be on our P’s and Q’s so we have more possessions.”

 Here’s what to know from Sunday’s loss: